Iyad-Abdulwahid/Task-Manager/README.md

   - Each request must handle errors by displaying a message to the user and must not log the error to the console.
   - The data returned from the API must be used in the application.
 - [ ] **Have at least 4 separate components.**
-  - It may use class-based components or hooks for stateful components.
+  - It may use hooks for stateful components.
-  - It must use stateless (function) and stateful (class) components appropriately.
 - [ ] **Be deployed to the Web.**
-  - It must be accessible as an application on the Web. (_see_ [Deploying React Apps on Heroku](project-setup-and-deployment-guide.md#deploying-react-apps-on-heroku))
+  - It must be accessible as an application on the Web. (_see_ [Deploying React Apps on Netlify](project-setup-and-deployment-guide.md#deploying-react-apps-on-netlify))
   - It must separately have a public **GitHub** repository containing your code.
   - You must not commit your API keys to Github. (_see_ [Storing API Keys Outside of Github](project-setup-and-deployment-guide.md#storing-api-keys-outside-of-github))
 - [ ] **Use Flexbox or CSS Grid for layouts.**